cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 It is worth mentioning that this does not limit adding fields to a `Msg`, but also to all nested structs and `Any`s inside a `Msg`.

+#### 2. Non-`Msg`-related Protobuf definitions MAY have new fields.

-On the other hand, module developers MAY add new fields to Protobuf definitions related to the `Query` service, as the unknown field rejection does not apply to queries.
+On the other hand, module developers MAY add new fields to Protobuf definitions related to the `Query` service or to objects which are saved in the store.
+This recommendation follows the Protobuf specification, but is added in this document for clarity.

-#### 2. Fields MAY be marked as `deprecated`, and nodes MAY implement a protocol-breaking change for handling these fields.
+#### 3. Fields MAY be marked as `deprecated`, and nodes MAY implement a protocol-breaking change for handling these fields.

 Protobuf supports the [`deprecated` field option](https://developers.google.com/protocol-buffers/docs/proto#options), and this option MAY be used on any field, including `Msg` fields.
 If a node handles a Protobuf message with a non-empty deprecated field, the node MAY change its behavior upon processing it, even in a protocol-breaking way.
 When possible, the node MUST handle backwards compatibility without breaking the consensus (unless we increment the proto version).